matloff/LogLinFit/README.md

 # LogLinFit

-WORK IN PROGRESS

-## Formulation of parsimonious models for contingency tables.

-The familiar log-linear model from an unfamiliar point of view.
+The familiar log-linear model from a different point of view, with a goal of fitting parsimonious models.

 ## Package goals